-public double executeInArea(DoubleSupplier logic) Parameters
+public double executeInArea(DoubleSupplier logic) Parameters logic the object who's get method will be executed.

 Same as executeInArea(Runnable) except that the executed method is called get and a double is returned.

 java.lang.Object visitScopedChildren(ChildScopeVisitor visitor) Parameters visitor determines the action to be performed on each of the children scopes.
 Throws null when all elements where visited and some object when the visit is forced to terminate at the end of visiting some element.